 Teacher's Name : Date :

 Bus Firm:

 Class / School Group:

 Destination:

 Purpose of the Trip:

 Quoted Cost: €

 Amount to be paid:

 By the School: € By the Students: €

 N.B.
-It is the policy of this school to pay for all bus hire by cheque drawn on the school bank account.
-Payment will only be made on foot of a proper invoice which can be reconciled with this Bus Hire Form.
+It is the policy of this scho school bank account.
+Payment wil be reconciled with this Bus Hire Fo l only be made on foot of a pro

-Signed:

-(Teacher)
+Signed: (Teacher)